Zinaida Greceanîi: Prime minister

-Greceanii resigned on 9 September 2009, saying she was unable to simultaneously hold the posts of prime minister and member of parliament at the same time.
-On 10 September 2009, Moldova's President Vladimir Voronin signed a decree appointing Justice Minister Vitalie Pîrlog as acting Prime Minister from 14 September until a new government was formed.
+Greceanîi resigned on 9 September 2009, saying she was unable to simultaneously hold the posts of prime minister and member of parliament at the same time.
+On 10 September 2009, Moldova's president Vladimir Voronin signed a decree appointing Justice Minister Vitalie Pîrlog as acting prime minister from 14 September until a new government was formed.

 Events of 7 April 2009

 Zinaida Greceanîi, the prime minister of the Republic of Moldova, within the events of 7 April 2009, became famous in the public space by her symbolic statements, that the policemen are ready to use the weapons against the protesters, and came with the message: "The organizers of the biggest crime are ready to use children in the next days.
 If this will happen, to avoid casualties would be very hard.
 The police will use all necessary measure to defence the constitutionality, including the weapons".
 Six years later, in April 2015, Greceanîi stated at the Interpol TV-show, broadcast by TV7, that she did right when she declared in 2009 "that there will be bloodshed".

 In the investigation of the events of 7 April Zinaida Greceanîi, who has remained in history by her statement, when she begged the country's "mothers" to keep their children at home, because of the weapons that had to be used.
 In this respect, she has been heard once by the prosecutors, and event then, as a witness.